Visitors are able to attend our facilities in Metro South Health. Please refer to the visiting restrictions for more information.

 It will provide intensive, short-term support for young people “stepping down” from acute care to support transition to their home and community and will prevent further deterioration of a young person’s mental state by “stepping up” from the community and reduce the likelihood of admission to acute care.

-Learn more about Youth Step Up Step Down Service
+Learn more about the Youth Step Up Step Down Service

 Logan’s Adolescent Day Program will work closely with the Department of Education to provide an integrated education and mental health treatment service.